General relativistic simulations of collapsing binary neutron star mergers with Monte-Carlo neutrino transport: Results

 For the more asymmetric systems, there is enough matter with significant angular momentum pre-collapse to form a massive accretion disk and bound tidal tail around the newly formed black hole, and to unbind some material from the remnant (see Fig.~\ref{fig:Collapse}).
 The amount of bound material mostly varies with the mass of the merging neutron stars.
 It is nearly identical for SFHo-178-106 and LS220-178-106 ($\sim 0.15M_\odot$), but significantly lower for the more symmetric SFHo-180-131 ($\sim 0.04M_\odot$).
 As a result, the latter system ends up with a more rapidly spinning black hole ($\chi_{\rm BH}=0.77$) than the other two ($\chi_{\rm BH}\sim 0.7$).
 This is expected from the fact that the disk keeps a significant fraction of the angular momentum of the system in the SFHo-178-106 and LS220-178-106 simulations~\footnote{A rough Newtonian estimate $J_{\rm bound}/M_{BH}^2\sim (M_{\rm bound}/M_{\rm BH})(R_{\rm bound}c^2/(GM_{\rm BH}))^{1/2}$ shows that for $0.04M_\odot$ of material in a compact circularized disk around a $3M_\odot$ black hole, we expect $J_{\rm bound}/M_{BH}^2\sim 0.03$.}, but not in the SFHo-180-131 simulation.
-We also note that there is extremely good agreement between all iterations of the LS220-178-106 binary for the bound mass and the black hole properties.
+The properties of the post-merger remnants are summarized in Table~\ref{tab:rem}.
+We can estimate the impact of viscosity and numerical resolution on these properties.
+We note $5\%-10\%$ differences in most quantities between viscous and non-viscous simulations.
+These differences in the microphysics used in the simulation are significantly larger than differences due to finite resolution.
+The disk mass, black hole mass and black hole spin only show variations of $(0.1-1)\%$ between the low and high resolution simulations.
+The only quantity in which we note a significant impact of our finite resolution is the average temperature of the fluid during and after collapse ($5\%-10\%$ differences, depending on the time of measurement).